Works perfectly on mobile, tablet, or computer

 Will this course count towards my continuing education renewal?

 Yes.
-This course will count towards the renewal fo your Florida massage license
+This course will count towards the renewal of your Florida massage license.

 The Florida Health Source website states: